- By Renaud Gras, Co founder – CTO of EikoSim

-In this framework, we were not yet doing identification with inverse methods, but we can describe the procedure as follows:
+In this framework analysis, we were not yet making identification analyses with inverse methods, but we can describe the procedure as follows:

-- Creation with Matlab/python of a series of models in INP files, thanks to the basic parameters: initial image correlation mesh, split by a crack represented by a simple opening or by cohesive elements.
+- Creation with Matlab/Python of a series of models in INP files, thanks to the basic parameters: initial image correlation mesh, split by a crack represented by a simple opening or by cohesive elements.
 The position of the tip is configurable.
-The management of the connectivity table is a real challenge especially if you want to extrude a 3D mesh!
+Managing the connectivity table is a real challenge, especially if you want to extrude a 3D mesh!

 - Comparison of the measured and simulated fields to determine the crack tip.

 Later, as image correlation adopts unstructured meshes, we will start reading meshes from an INP file and add a feedback loop for material property identification.

 This is our transition to finite element mesh parsing, with a limited number of exceptions, as all our INP files are exported from Abaqus CAE and thus written in a very similar way.

 The creation of EikoSim and our engineering software was an opportunity to re-discover finite element analysis and data manipulation and to understand why our customers could not take the time to develop their own integration: making a versatile and reasonably generic connector is much more complicated than laboratory work.